 In case you haven’t heard, there is a new way to collect art and one question I see frequently asked is, who are the Top NFT Art Collectors?
 With technological advancements, you can now trade your artwork to collectors as an NFT.
 As a collector, you can also collect Artworks using NFTs.

 NFT stands for Non Fungible Token and it is the latest craze in the world of art collection with Art auction powerhouses like Christies coming on board.
 We all know how much technology influences our everyday lives, so it was just a matter of time before it began to influence lifestyles like art collection.
+Also, being a Photographer with a body of work in the NFT space, it is important that I always do my homework.

 NFT Art vs Traditional Art